 CLEP exams are nationally standardized exams that can equate to specific Sinclair courses with a minimum qualifying score.
 There are no prerequisites for these exams, and with qualifying minimum scores student may send official transcripts for credit at Sinclair via the College Board website.
-The tests cost $85 plus a variable sitting fee by location.
-Students are encouraged to register, pay, schedule the test, and send transcripts via the College Board website using Sinclair school code: 1720.
+Students can purchase the test, order transcripts, and access Students can select their test, pay, find a testing location, and send transcripts via the College Board website using Sinclair school code: 1720.

 DANTES Standardized Subject Tests are nationally standardized exams that can equate to specific Sinclair courses with a minimum qualifying score.
 DSST exams can be taken at a variety of locations both locally and nationally.
 The tests cost approximately $80 plus a variable sitting fee by location.
 Students are encouraged to register, pay, schedule the test, and sent transcripts via the Get College Credit website using Sinclair school code: 9309.
 If you have already taken a DSST exam and did not have your scores sent to Sinclair, download the DSST Transcript Order form to get your scores.